Search for keywords or browse the FAQs

 The closure and confiscation process for pledged securities when there is:

-• Non-Repayment of Loan within 24 Months (2 Years): If the client does not repay the loan within 24 months or two years from the loan's initiation, the loan is closed, and the pledged securities are confiscated.
+• Non-Repayment of Loan within 12 Months (1 Year): If the client does not repay the loan within 12 months or one year from the loan's initiation, the loan is closed, and the pledged securities are confiscated.
 These confiscated securities are utilized to settle the outstanding amount, and any excess funds are returned to the client’s bank account.

 Zerodha Capital proactively communicates with clients through various emails and SMS notifications regarding the closure of loans.
 Confiscation of shares and loan closure is only initiated when the client fails to respond despite the outreach.